Muhammad Hamad Alizai

 My research is generously funded by HEC, LUMS faculty grants, DAAD, and NCBC.

-See me if you can: Building privacy preserving cameras ground-up
+See me if you can: Building privacy-preserving cameras ground-up

 Glitch in time: Exploiting IMUs for eavesdropping

-Checkmate: Automating approximate intermittent computing though GenAI
+Checkmate: Automating approximate intermittent computing through GenAI

 SKIP: School kids in carpool